 Should I pass IELTS before subscribing?

-- We strongly advise taking the academic English IELTS exam as soon as possible as this is a requirement to sit both the PLAB exams.
+- We strongly advise taking the academic English IELTS exam as soon as possible as this is a requirement to sit the PLAB 1 exam.
 Our website offers a complete package of preparation, from passing your IELTS and both parts of the PLAB exam.
 Please find our notes to achieving the desired IELTS marks in the materials section.